BlankTuber/EasterEggHunt2025/README.md

 *[Challenge: Sliding Puzzle rearranging tiles to complete an image]*

 The Chronicler sensed a connection forming with the Sage and Apprentice.
-Her journal displayed specialized questions requiring cultural expertise.
 A triangular portal opened between their provinces.

 "This advanced trivia challenge requires specialized knowledge," the journal explained.
 "Join with the Sage and Apprentice to answer questions that delve into more obscure subjects."